oracle-devrel/kubernetes-mutating-admission-controller/MutatingAdmissionController/README.md

 When using Kubernetes the configsecure and config directories need to be put into Kubernetes secrets and config maps which will be used as sources for volumes and mounted into the container at the locations above.

+### Updates to the config

+You can modify the config files and the helidon config system will pick up updates to the mappings.yaml and substitutions.yaml files and dynamically reload the mappings / substitutions (only if the doMappings and / or doSubstitutions are true).
+This has been tested and works fine.
+The provided meta-config checks every 5 seconds.

+HOWEVER .....
+Kubernetes (in 1.26 at least) does take some time to propagate changes in a config map (or secret) into the pods.
+The [documentation](!https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#mounted-configmaps-are-updated-automatically) says this can be (with the default kubernetes setup)

+### How to update a kubernetes config map

+The kubectl replace command doesn't work on a config map for some reason nowadays, however you can us  the --dry-run flag coupled with kubectl replace - see below

+`kubectl create configmap mappings-config-map --from-file=mappings -o yaml --dry-run | kubectl replace -f - --namespace management`

+`kubectl create configmap substitutions-config-map --from-file=substitutions -o yaml --dry-run | kubectl replace -f - --namespace management`

 ### The main mutator configuration